 - being pregnant with multiple fetuses

-- advanced maternal age (over the age of 35)
+- being over the age of 35

-- history of hypertension or diabetes
+- having a history of diabetes

-- history of kidney disorder
+- having a history of a kidney disorder

 - persistent headache

 - abnormal swelling in your hands and face

 - sudden weight gain

 During a physical exam, your doctor may find that your blood pressure is 140/90 or higher.
 Urine and blood tests can also show protein in your urine, abnormal liver enzymes, and platelet levels.

 At that point, your doctor may do a non-stress test in their office to make sure the fetus is moving normally.
 A non-stress test is a simple exam that measures how the fetal heart rate changes as the fetus moves.
 An ultrasound may also be done to check your fluid levels and the health of the fetus.